tristan-orourke/hero-guild-bevy/README.md

 - Travelling merchants who offer varying prices on food and items, or even may buy items.
 - negotiated salaries
 - individual happiness levels for heroes, with the threat of quitting
+- heroes gain skills which make thing more complicated
+- quests which unlock different quest chains